AaliyahBhag/Technical-Assessment/README.md

 #### Opening the Project
 1. **Clone the Repository:**
-   - Clone the files Main and Bond from the repository containing the Java classes.
+   - Clone the files Main and Bond within the Bond Pricer folder from the repository containing the Java classes.
    - Save the two classes as 'Main.java' and 'Bond.java' to your local machine.
 2. **Open the Project in IntelliJ IDEA:**
    - Launch IntelliJ IDEA.